 It is also good practice to make the mobile menu labels as short as possible.
 But don’t forget to keep them clear.

 - Optimize product images, text, and videos for mobile.
-Avoid videos autoplay, mind the content sizes, reduce the on-page text amount with the help of drop-down elements.
+Avoid videos autoplay, mind the content sizes, and reduce the on-page text amount with the help of drop-down elements.